bobeff/playground/advent-of-code/2020/04/readme.md

 iyr:2011 ecl:brn hgt:59in
 ```

-The first passport is valid - all eight fields are present.
-The second passport is invalid - it is missing hgt (the Height field).
+The first passport is **valid** - all eight fields are present.
+The second passport is **invalid** - it is missing `hgt` (the Height field).

-The third passport is interesting; the only missing field is cid, so it looks like data from North Pole Credentials, not a passport at all!
-Surely, nobody would mind if you made the system temporarily ignore missing cid fields.
-Treat this "passport" as valid.
+The third passport is interesting; the **only missing field** is `cid`, so it looks like data from North Pole Credentials, not a passport at all!
+Surely, nobody would mind if you made the system temporarily ignore missing `cid` fields.
+Treat this "passport" as **valid**.

-The fourth passport is missing two fields, cid and byr.
-Missing cid is fine, but missing any other field is not, so this passport is invalid.
+The fourth passport is missing two fields, `cid` and `byr`.
+Missing `cid` is fine, but missing any other field is not, so this passport is **invalid**.

-According to the above rules, your improved system would report 2 valid passports.
+According to the above rules, your improved system would report `2` valid passports.

-Count the number of valid passports - those that have all required fields.
-Treat cid as optional.
-In your batch file, how many passports are valid?
+Count the number of **valid** passports - those that have all required fields.
+Treat cid as optional. **In your batch file, how many passports are valid?**

 ## Part Two

 The line is moving more quickly now, but you overhear airport security talking about how passports with invalid data are getting through.
 Better add some data validation, quick!

-You can continue to ignore the cid field, but each other field has strict rules about what values are valid for automatic validation:
+You can continue to ignore the `cid` field, but each other field has strict rules about what values are valid for automatic validation:

 * `byr` (Birth Year) - four digits; at least `1920` and at most `2002`.
 * `iyr` (Issue Year) - four digits; at least `2010` and at most `2020`.
 * `eyr` (Expiration Year) - four digits; at least `2020` and at most `2030`.
 * `hgt` (Height) - a number followed by either `cm` or `in`:
   * If `cm`, the number must be at least `150` and at most `193`.
   * If `in`, the number must be at least `59` and at most `76`.
 * `hcl` (Hair Color) - a `#` followed by exactly six characters `0-9` or `a-f`.
 * `ecl` (Eye Color) - exactly one of: `amb blu brn gry grn hzl oth`.
 * `pid` (Passport ID) - a nine-digit number, including leading zeroes.
 * `ci`d (Country ID) - ignored, missing or not.

-Your job is to count the passports where all required fields are both present and valid according to the above rules.
+Your job is to count the passports where all required fields are both **present** and **valid** according to the above rules.
 Here are some example values:

 ```
 byr valid:   2002